romilly/testing-guizero-apps/README.md

 ## To Install:

-In a directory fo your choice,
+In a directory of your choice, run
 ```git clone https://github.com/romilly/testing-guizero-apps.git```

 ## To run: